of the All Ireland Fleadh Cheoil, 2010

 encourage healthy posture and healthy technique.
 Janet says, as far

-“simple fingerings for simple shapes.”
+as fingering goes, “simple fingerings for simple shapes.”
 Breaking down the

 tune, if the phrase happens